coin360/coin360/README.md

 ## About

-coin360 is an pesional project.
+coin360 is an personal project.
 The android app was developed by [Harsh Vyas](https://twitter.com/harshvyas13) & [Mehul Pangtey](https://twitter.com/mehulpangtey)

 ## FAQ